FHIR for regulators: governance, sandbox, and compliance

 [Industry — EHR vendors, hospitals, startups, research institutes]

-↓ join the Working Group, test at Connectathons The spirit of the model: policy must carry binding force (a Circular), but technical content must come from community consensus (the Working Group).
-The regulator does not need to write the IG itself — that is the job of the technical group.
-The regulator's job is to endorse, fund shared infrastructure, and ensure a continuous IG revision cycle.
+↓ join the Working Group, test at Connectathons The spirit of the model: early policy should orient the market and fund test infrastructure before hard mandates appear.
+Technical content must come from multi-stakeholder Working Group consensus.
+The regulator does not need to write every line of the IG, but it does need to approve scope, fund shared infrastructure, and ensure a continuous IG revision cycle.

 Why hybrid instead of pure top-down: Vietnam does not yet have enough FHIR experts inside the public sector to write a complete IG on its own.
-Why hybrid instead of pure community: without binding force, vendors will favor proprietary formats that benefit them rather than the shared standard.
-The hybrid takes the strengths of both approaches.
+Why hybrid instead of pure voluntary adoption: without a clear policy path, vendors will favor proprietary formats that benefit them rather than the shared standard.
+The hybrid takes the strengths of both approaches while avoiding a binding mandate before test infrastructure is ready.

-5. Roles for BYT, BHXH, BTTTT, and HL7 Affiliate Vietnam
+5. Roles for BYT, BHXH, the Ministry of Science and Technology, the Ministry of Public Security, and HL7 Affiliate Vietnam

 To prevent overlap in the hybrid model, each unit needs a clear scope.
 The table below summarizes the proposed division, grounded in current legal instruments and in the practice of the reference countries.